greg-raven/Impeachment-Chronicles/_posts/2023-05-17-systemic-fbi-corruption.md

 ## 2. Protecting Democrats’ POTUS Pick While Slandering Republicans’ POTUS Pick

-Several times, the Durham report notes that FBI and Department of Justice officials treated the Clinton and Trump campaigns completely differently.
+Several times, the [Durham Report]({% post_url 2023-05-12-durham-report %}) notes that FBI and Department of Justice officials treated the Clinton and Trump campaigns completely differently.
 Another notable way was in regard to potential contacts with agents from foreign governments.

 When the feds learned of a foreign influence operation seeking to target Hillary Clinton, they gave her campaign what is called a “defensive briefing.”
 That means they warned the campaign about the potential for undue foreign influence.